 We’ve established that customers will leave if they can’t find what they need.
 This creates even greater incentive for service and support professionals to make sure that an active customer only reaches out to support when they absolutely have to.

-Most people will recognize this as case deflection, or the practice of ensuring that only the cases that require live-agent support make it to the contact center.
-Self-service is a critical part of case deflection.
 With a solid self-service offering in place, companies stand to significantly reduce the volume of low-touch, repeat cases that routinely overburden contact centers, and ultimately harm revenue.
 This eases the pressure on agents, helping to alleviate agent burnout and turnover.

 What’s good for agents is typically good for customers.